 DAS has been in use longer than small cell, and is often considered the “original” small cell.
 While DAS and small cell share similar outputs, coverage areas, and size, they are different solutions for different needs.
 They are often viewed as complementary technologies.

 DAS can support multiple frequencies (2G, 3G, 4G/LTE, 5G, VHF bands), can be shared by multiple carriers, and use one central power supply for multiple nodes.
 Small cell typically supports a single, defined frequency.

 Small cell supports a few dozen simultaneous subscribers, and is designed to deliver coverage and capacity over a relatively small area (similar to a Wi-Fi access point), while a single DAS base transceiver station can serve up to approximately 1,800 users and provide a coverage radius of several miles by adjusting the power to the antennas.

-Read other ways DAS and small cell differ here: DAS vs. Small Cell: 7 Ways They Are Different
+Read about other ways DAS and small cell differ here: DAS vs. Small Cell: 7 Ways They Are Different.